Battersea Power Station: Event venue

 The power station has been used for various sporting, cultural and political events.
 Since 22 August 2009, the station has been used as a venue on the Red Bull X-Fighters season.
-On 13 April 2010 the station was used as the venue for the launch of the Conservative Party's 2010 general election manifesto.
+On 13 April 2010, the station was used as the venue for the launch of the Conservative Party's 2010 general election manifesto.
 Between 6 and 7 May 2010, the station site was used by Sky News in their coverage of the election.
-Most recently, the power station has been used for a light show.
+In 2023, the power station was used for a light show.

+Following the restoration and reopening of the power station in 2022, the restored Art Deco control room of the A station, opened as a private event venue.
+The 650 square metre space hosts weddings, award ceremonies, brand and product launches, fashion shows and film productions, and has a capacity of up to 220 guests.

+In September 2026, Apple announced a new venue called Apple Music Hall would be located at the site.
+The 600-seat venue will host one-off shows that can be live streamed and viewed worldwide.
+Elton John is set to perform the opening show on 28 September.

 In popular culture

 In nearly a century, the power station has become an iconic structure.

 Battersea Power Station has become an iconic structure, featured in or used as a shooting location for many films, television programmes, music videos, and video games.
 One of the station's earliest film appearances was in Alfred Hitchcock's 1936 film Sabotage; this was before the construction of the B station.

 The station gained exposure in the cover photograph of Pink Floyd's 1977 album, Animals, which sold millions of copies worldwide.
 The photo, taken in early December 1976, shows the power station with an inflatable pink pig floating above it.
 It was tethered to one of the power station's southern chimneys, but broke loose from its moorings and drifted into the flight path of Heathrow Airport.
 The album itself was officially launched at an event at the power station.

-The control room of Station A is used as the backdrop for a scene in Monty Python's The Meaning of Life (1983).
+The control room of the A station is used as the backdrop for a scene in Monty Python's The Meaning of Life.
+The same space, now restored and operating as Control Room A, was also used as a filming location for The King's Speech.

+Battersea was used as the filming location for the final battle in Ian McKellen's 1995 adaptation of William Shakespeare's Richard III.
 The station appears in the 1997 music video for The Pillows song, "Hybrid Rainbow".

 In the 2006 movie Children of Men, it serves as the fictional "Ark of Arts".
 A pig balloon also appears in the scene as homage to Pink Floyd.
 Scenes from the 2008 Batman film The Dark Knight were filmed at Battersea.

 Battersea was featured as a redeveloped shopping centre in the 2020 video game Watch Dogs: Legion.
 Battersea also appears in 2025's Civilization VII as a wonder associated with the Great Britain civilization.